bethjm/stephmassage/README.md

 I am starting to plan out the layout of steph's website.
 I started with looking through the reference websites she sent me and screen shotting the elements that she liked from them.
 I am pairing together all the pieces that she likes plus other provider websites that I have found to build the lay out.
 My progress so far is shown in screen shots in the June2 folder

 June 5th-
-Today I am finishing up the layout for stephs website
+Today I am finishing up the layout for stephs website.
+I will send her the results when I am finished and wait for approval.
+While I'm waiting for feedback I will research how to use squarespace developers.

+Finished rough draft layout for website and sent over to steph for approval.
+Once she approves of the general layout I will put together a draft that is more cohesive with proper colors/text/etc